cse264/final-project-f24-kltrn/README.md

-# Final Project
+# Final Project - PlanPal

-## Due Last day of Class
-## First report due Monday Oct 28, 2024
+## Team Members: Kyra Lee, Rachel Gruber, Natalie Mathern, Luke Strianese, Taylor Stanley

+### About our project
+PlanPal allows users to view their own Google calendar, create events, and accept invitations to stay organized.
+Users have the option to be one of two roles:
+* Event Organizer: has the ability to create events and invite others, edit or delete their existing events, and view their events.
+* Invitee: has the ability to view events they have been invited to, accept or decline them, change their RSVP response, and view the events they've accepted.

 ### Running the project
 First you must create an .env file in your repository with the environmental variables MONGO_URI, CLIENT_ID, and CLIENT_SECRET.
-To get the MONGO_URI, accept my invitation to the MonogDB '264FinalProject' cluster.
+To get the MONGO_URI, accept my invitation to the MongoDB '264FinalProject' cluster.
 When signed in, select the Cluster, click 'Connect', then select 'Drivers' -> 'Node.js 6.7 or later'.
 There should be a connection string that looks something like:

 mongodb+srv://tas325:<db_password>@264finalproject.jpwxa.mongodb.net/?retryWrites=true&w=majority&appName=264FinalProject